How to Read CSV File in Excel (5 Quick Tricks)

 Read More: How to Open CSV File with Columns in Excel

-If you don’t have the Excel application installed or Excel is not the default app for opening (.csv) files, you will benefit from using this method.
+If you don’t have the Excel application installed or Excel is not the default app for opening (.csv) files, use this method.

 • Install the Excel application.